National Play Day - Raising awareness

 Pressure is a neutral force.
 How we react to pressure can make the difference between good and bad outcomes.
 Too much pressure without effective coping skills can lead to stress which often leads to physical, mental and emotional problems.

+Identifying the triggers and recognising signs and symptoms of stress will enable you to recognise when you are becoming stressed and look at the causes or your coping skills.
 The chart details the pressure performance curve.
 Everyday pressures influence how well we feel and how we perform.
-Ideally our days need to be in comfort and stretch.
+Ideally, our days need to be in comfort and stretch.
 Strain and panic reduce performance and increase our risk of ill health.

 Please complete the form below and we'll be in touch to answer your enquiry